KASPACOM/swap-sdk/README.md

 A lightweight, headless swap SDK for Kaspa DeFi powered by Uniswap V2.
 Build your own UI and use the SDK to handle quotes, approvals, and swaps.

+# Examples
+You can find some examples of how to use the SDK in the [swap-sdk-examples](https://github.com/KASPACOM/swap-sdk-examples) repository.

 ## Features